Jonybang/Geesome-CMF/readme.md

 - Rename some entities;
 - Reusable components;
 - Bind translations pages(same as Babel on MODX);
-- More beauty admin panel.
+- More beauty admin panel;
+- Move angular app to resources folder for compile into public/assets.